naden/xmlsitemap/README.md

 XML-Sitemap Generator
 ===============================

 Bash script for generating XML-Sitemaps used by searchengine crawlers.
+Automatically splits urls to 50000 per sitemap and generates the required index sitemap too.

 __How to use__